 In 2021, following a year when much of our lives have had to go digital, it is vital to maintain an online presence.
-Whether for your own personal or professional brand, or for a business, the benefits of a strong online presence are undeniable.
+Whether for your own personal or professional brand, or for a business, the benefits of a strong online reputation are undeniable.
 As we spend more time online, consumers, potential employers or potential employees, investors, and any other people you may be trying to reach will not only look for you or your business online, but will demand to see you online.
 Particularly, as many of us are working from home, your digital presence will likely be your or your business’ first impression on potential customers.

 A neglected digital presence will not only keep you from certain opportunities, but may cause confusion or uncertainty as well.
 The internet provides great opportunities for exposure, increasing your reach and allowing you to engage with communities and audiences that otherwise could remain untapped or unseen, only because they exist online.
 It’s a way to build your reputation, personal or professional, as the digital world and the “real” world are intersecting more and more.